mozilla/open-leadership-framework/_articles/whitepaper.md

   - Defines and manages the openness of core content like products and services.
 - Community interaction: learning through use
   - Strategically structures community engagement opportunities to generate data and feedback that can be used to improve the work.
+- Storytelling
+  - Develops case studies, examples, and stories that engage contributors and users by illustrating the need for a project, its vision, and its goals or outcomes.

 ### Design for Sharing